West Wallsend

 Educational outcomes in West Wallsend fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 13.0%, significantly lower than NSW's average of 32.2%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 9.4%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.6%).
-Trade and technical skills are prominent, with 46.5% of residents aged 15+ holding vocational credentials - advanced diplomas at 10.2% and certificates at 36.3%.
+The university qualification rate in the area is 13.0%, significantly lower than the NSW average of 32.2%.
+Bachelor degrees are most prevalent at 9.4%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.6%).
+Vocational credentials are held by 46.5% of residents aged 15 and above, with advanced diplomas at 10.2% and certificates at 36.3%.
 Educational participation is high, with 29.1% of residents currently enrolled in formal education.

 This includes 9.9% in primary education, 7.9% in secondary education, and 3.4% pursuing tertiary education.

 Frequently Asked Questions - Education